When Should I Worry About...

 With respect to red dye 3, here are some nutritious swaps that Beaver recommends:

-In addition to California banning red dye 3, many household food brands have moved away or are moving away from the use of such synthetic dyes.
+Even before the FDA ban, many household food brands had moved away or were moving away from the use of such synthetic dyes.
 The trend is toward naturally derived colors, such as:

 "People can make the personal choice to include these in their diet once in a while," says Beaver.
 "By eating a diet with a foundation rooted in veggies, fruits, proteins, nuts, legumes and grains, people don't have to worry so much about having a colorful candy once in a while."